 - Fine desiccated for rolling (optional)

 Want more “chocolate” in your truffle treats?
-You can increase the carob to suit your preferences, but you may need less coconut flour in your for a workable consistency to form balls.
-I used rice bubbles in the snowball treats pictured in the original post, but have since decided that prefer making my truffles plain.
+You can increase the carob to suit your preferences, but you may need less coconut flour in your mixture for a workable consistency to form balls.
+I included rice bubbles for crunch in the snowball treats pictured in the original post, but have since decided that prefer making my truffles plain.
 It isn’t a cereal or ingredient that we usually have on hand, and the dogs enjoy their treats just fine without it.
+Coconut makes the snowball effect, but can be switched to a different coating or left pawfectly plain.

 Making the Treats: